yuanyue-liu-group/EDI/docs/source/Input.rst

   Bxc_3_p_filename

 .. note::
-  The Bxc file is needed only for SOC calculations.
+  The Bxc files are needed for spin-orbital coupling (SOC) calculations, and could be obtained with QE postprocessing tool.